jubinjacob19/UITestHelper/README.md

 # UITestHelper
-A bunch of utility scripts intended to address some of the common problems in iOS UI Testing
+A bunch of utility scripts intended to address some of the common problems in iOS Unit Testing and UI Testing